CompOmics/compomics.github.io/pages/compomics-utilities/wiki/IdentificationParametersCLI.md

 ## Protein Inference ##

 ```
--db_pi                    The sequence database to use for protein inference in FASTA format.

 -simplify_groups          Simplify protein groups.
                           1: true, 0: false, default is '1'.

--simplify_score           Simplify protein groups based on the PeptideShaker target/decoy score.
+-simplify_evidence        Simplify protein groups based on the UniProt protein evidence.
                           1: true, 0: false, default is '1'.

+-simplify_confidence      Simplify protein groups based on the peptide confidence.
+                          1: true, 0: false, default is '1'.

+-simplify_confidence_threshold
+                          Peptide confidence threshold below which a peptide is considered absent, default is 0.05.

 -simplify_enzymaticity    Simplify protein groups based on the peptide enzymaticity.
                           1: true, 0: false, default is '1'.

--simplify_evidence        Simplify protein groups based on the UniProt protein evidence.
+-simplify_variant         Simplify protein groups based on the variant matching
                           1: true, 0: false, default is '1'.

--simplify_uncharacterized Simplify protein groups based on the protein characterization.
+-pi_modifications         Account for modifications when mapping peptides to proteins.
                           1: true, 0: false, default is '1'.

 ```